Cooling-Requirements-for-Data-Center

 Other Oversizing Requirements

-You will also need to add extra capacity to your cooling system to account for potential equipment failures and load growth.
+You’ll also need to supplement your cooling system by adding additional capacity to account for potential equipment failures and load growth.

-No piece of equipment is infallible, and at some point, some of your cooling equipment will fail.
+No piece of equipment is infallible, and eventually, some of your cooling equipment will fail.
 You can’t afford to let the temperature in your data center increase due to a technical issue with an air conditioning unit.
 You will need to take each cooling unit offline for maintenance periodically.
-You can plan for these needs by adding redundant capacity to your cooling system.
-The rule of thumb is to add as much redundant capacity as your budget allows.
-You should have at least n+1 redundancy, which means you have one more unit than you need.

 You should also add extra capacity to accommodate potential future load growth.
-The amount of data that companies are generating is expanding rapidly, and demand for data storage is growing with it.
+The amount of data that companies generate is expanding rapidly, and demand for data storage is growing with it.
 Oversizing your cooling capacity ahead of time will enable you to meet increasing demand more readily and expand more quickly in the future.
 The amount of oversizing you should add for potential growth depends on the forecasts for your data center.

 Determining Air Cooling Equipment Sizes